 I have often heard it said that successful relationships are built on shared interests.
 ‘Like attracts like’, they say, to reinforce the argument.
 Before proceeding any further, let me clarify that by ‘successful,’ all I mean is that the couple gets through the day without mortally wounding each other while living under one roof!

 Where was I now?
 Ah, shared interests!
 While it is wonderful to do things together, it is not mandatory for a successful or enduring relationship.
 By having separate spheres of activities – even professions – not only does the relationship thrive on a personal level, but also on a professional level where competitiveness might otherwise disturb the harmony.

 Related reading: How our differences make our marriage a success

-Oh wait!
+Oh, wait!
 What am I saying?
-Actually we do share a lot of interests, the L&M and I. Take for instance, food.
+We do share a lot of interests, the L&M and I. Take, for instance, food.
 We both love it – I love cooking it and he loves eating it!
 To be fair, he eats everything I make, even some of the dishes that are of the extreme jugaad kind!